Skip to Main

 Clinical Informatics Rotations:

-Fellows rotate through health IT and clinical departments at Children’s Medical Center, UT Southwestern, Parkland, and the Veterans Affairs, to learn how to integrate clinical data and information technology into patient care.
+Fellows rotate through health IT and clinical departments at Children’s Medical Center, UT Southwestern, Parkland Memorial Health, and the Dallas Veterans Affairs Medical Center, to learn how to integrate clinical data and information technology into patient care.

 Research: